 Michael: My Tangent Panels.
 It’s ridiculous how fast you can operate in Livegrade with that thing!
 All custom remaps, and it’s off to the races.

 What has been the latest addition to your DIT cart?

 Michael: Dolly handles!
-DPs require quick access to sets and so many times we end up shooting in a 2nd floor walk up.
-We have to be as close to the set as possible during the lighting stage, so anything I can do to reduce weight and footprint without compromising mission objective is key.
+DPs require quick access to sets, and so many times, we end up shooting in a 2nd-floor walk-up.
+We have to be as close to the set as possible during the lighting stage, so anything I can do to reduce weight and footprint without compromising the mission objective is key.
 It helps to buy the grips some beer, let me tell you!